0x6b/typster/README.md

 1. Implements thin wrapper of [typstfmt](https://github.com/astrale-sharp/typstfmt) to format a document.
 2. Implements a limited subset of [typst-cli](https://github.com/typst/typst/tree/a59666369b946c3a8b62db363659cbfca35f0a26/crates/typst-cli) [v0.9.0](https://github.com/typst/typst/releases/tag/v0.9.0) to produce a PDF document.
+3. Implements hot reloading source Typst document inspired by [ItsEthra/typst-live](https://github.com/ItsEthra/typst-live/).
+Changes for `.typ`, `.png`, `.jpg`, `.jpeg`, `.gif`, and `.svg` files in the same directory will be watched, recursively.
-3. Implements PDF permission update with support for the following:
+4. Implements PDF permission update with support for the following:
    - user password, which is required to open the document.
 Leave empty to allow anyone to open.
    - owner password, which is required to change permissions.
 Leave empty to allow anyone to change.
    - content copying for accessibility.